Keeping above ground fuel tanks safe

 On your farm you need to make sure that above ground fuel tanks are safe and maintained.
 This includes making sure accessing the tank, fuelling and refuelling activities can be done safely.

-Above ground fuel tanks can become unsafe when the tank or its structure (including height access systems) are impacted by a vehicle, plant or farm machinery, become damaged or severely corroded.
+Above ground fuel tanks can become unsafe when the tank or its structure (including height access systems) are impacted by a vehicle, plant or farm machinery or become damaged or severely corroded.
 Spills or leaks from fuel tanks can also present health, safety and environmental hazards.

 A simple way to maintain tank safety is to regularly check the tank, supporting structure and the surrounding area.